popey/popey.com-blog/content/post/2021/02/lets-go-snapping.md

 Snapped ticker_2.1.0_amd64.snap
 ```

 I'd expected and kinda hoped the snap to fail to build so we could work through it, but "whoops", it built successfully first time.
-So I exited the container with a `^D` and installed the snap.
+So I exited the container with a `^d` and installed the snap.

 ```
 $ snap install ticker_2.1.0_amd64.snap --dangerous